zmkfirmware/zmk/docs/docs/faq.md

 When a keyboard accepts a small “PCB MCU module” (e.g. _Arduino Pro Micro_) for its “brains”, then it's important to conceptually separate the hardware into a [board](#what-is-a-board) PCB and a [shield](#what-is-a-shield) PCB.

-The [shield](#what-is-a-shield) is a "brainless" shell containing all the keys, RGB LEDs, encoders etc. It maps all of these features to a standard pin footprint, such as the Pro Micro pinout.
+The [shield](#what-is-a-shield) is a brainless shell containing all the keys, RGB LEDs, encoders etc. It maps all of these features to a standard pin footprint, such as the Pro Micro pinout.

 To bring this brainless [shield](#what-is-a-shield) to life, you attach any MCU [board](#what-is-a-board) matching the footprint.
 For instance, the _nice!nano_ is _pin-compatible_ with the _Arduino Pro Micro_, so you can substitute either [board](#what-is-a-board) onto the [shield](#what-is-a-shield).
 But each [board](#what-is-a-board) comes with its own features (MCU, flash, BLE, etc.) which must also be handled.